-With ample upkeep, your air conditioner will deliver worry-free service for years.
-But, just like any other machine in your residence, it will eventually need to be upgraded.
-Knowing when to install a new one is key to prevent pricey repairs, costly utility bills and comfort disruptions.
+With proper upkeep, your air conditioner will offer worry-free cooling for many years.
+But, like any other thing in your residence, it will at some point need to be upgraded.
+Knowing when to install a new one is important to prevent pricey repairs, higher energy bills and interrupted comfort.

-When it comes to being cool and your residence’s energy efficiency, our Stieferman Heating Company Inc pros have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
-Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it comes to being cool and your home’s energy efficiency, our Stieferman Heating Company Inc pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner needs to be replaced.
+Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.

-On average, the Department of Energy says many air conditioners run for 15–20 years.
+In most instances, the Department of Energy says many air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s wise to begin preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for installation.
+It’s recommended to begin preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for a new one.

-How reliable is your air conditioner?
-Does it cool reliably, even on the warmest days?
-Or is it regularly malfunctioning?
-When your air conditioner becomes less reliable it’s time to start thinking about getting an updated one.
+How dependable is your air conditioner?
+Does it cool dependably, even on the warmest days?
+Or is it routinely malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to start considering getting an updated one.

-Over your air conditioner’s lifetime, it’s normal for it to need a handful of little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just install a new one.
+Over your air conditioner’s life span, it’s anticipated for it to need a handful of minor repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just get a new one.

-Every air conditioner has a SEER rating, which rates how proficiently it expends electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER according to federal laws.
-However, your air conditioner loses efficiency as it ages.
+Every air conditioner has a SEER rating, which ranks how efficiently it consumes electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal guidelines.
+However, your air conditioner becomes inefficient as it ages.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but could pay for themselves over the years through improved energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are usually costlier but may pay for themselves over their life span through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfy when your air conditioner is on?
-Or are you continuously dialing down the temperature to stay cool?
-An older air conditioner might struggle to keep your residence comfy as a result of decreased efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of operating at full speed continuously, these air conditioners work at multiple speeds to adapt your comfort.
+Are you comfy when your air conditioner is running?
+Or are you constantly dialing down the temperature to stay cool?
+An old air conditioner might struggle to keep your home comfy due to reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of operating at full speed continuously, these air conditioners operate at multiple speeds to adapt your comfort.

-Your air conditioner should give cooling you can feel, not hear.
-If noise is bothering you, ask us about getting a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s similar to a regular conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is bothering you, call us about installing a variable-speed air conditioner.
+The majority of these air conditioners operate at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise way to maximize your energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and alter temps as necessary.
+Getting a smart thermostat is a wise approach to maximize your energy efficiency, with not much effort required from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for not much.
+Most of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or away and alter temperatures as necessary.

-If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant type.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will show the refrigerant type.

 If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be pricey.
-That’s due to the fact Freon is only available in decreased, recycled amounts.
+However, if it ever develops a refrigerant leak, solving the problem will be expensive.
+That’s since Freon is only available in reduced, recycled amounts.

-Newer air conditioners use Puron®, or R-410A.
+Newer air conditioners have Puron®, or R-410A.
 But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up as time passes.
+If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really build up over the years.

-We are aware that air conditioner cost is your number one question.
-That’s why partnering with Stieferman Heating Company Inc for air conditioning installation in Jefferson City and surrounding areas is simple and affordable.
-Our professionals will help you select the right option for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We know that air conditioner cost is your number one question.
+That’s why collaborating with Stieferman Heating Company Inc for air conditioning installation in Jefferson City and surrounding areas is easy and affordable.
+Our technicians will help you choose the right option for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.